Table of contents: Gasoline engine ↓ 6-cylinder petrol engine ↓ 6-cylinder petrol engine ↓ Diesel engine ↓

 - Disconnect all electrical connectors from the fuel pump.

-- Unscrew all glow plugs.
+- Remove all glow plugs.

 - Connect all electrical connectors to the fuel pump.